Transverse tori in Engel manifolds: Distinguishing isotopic transverse tori

 Our invariants must satisfy a mod 2 congruence.
 This arises since a formal Engel flag on $M$ trivializes $TM$, so determines a spin structure.
 The relative invariants for a regular homotopy $F$ between transverse immersions were obtained by transporting the flag framing from $f_0^*TM$ to $f_1^*TM$ using the induced splitting into plane bundles $\nu\Sigma\oplus T\Sigma$, then using it to measure the flag framing for the latter.
 Since $M$ is globally spin, the two induced spin structures on $f_1^*TM$ must be equal.
 Over each circle in $\Sigma$, $D_T(F)$ and $D_\nu(F)$ each count rotations of the flag framing of $f_1^*TM$ relative to the framing from $f_0$.
 Since the spin structures agree, the total number of rotations must be even.
+Thus,

-Thus, $D_T(F)+D_\nu(F)$ vanishes mod~2.
-For the absolute invariants, a Seifert solid $N$ for a nullhomologously embedded transverse torus $\Sigma$ in any spin 4-manifold determines a class $\ds\in H^1(\Sigma;\Z_2)$ that compares the ambient spin structure to that determined by the canonical tangent and induced normal framings.
+For the absolute invariants, a Seifert solid $N$ for a nullhomologously embedded torus $\Sigma$ in any spin 4-manifold determines a class $\ds\in H^1(\Sigma;\Z_2)$ that compares the ambient spin structure to that determined by the canonical tangent and induced normal framings.
 This is isotopy invariant, and independent of $N$ to the same extent $\Delta_\nu$ is, although $A$ can be replaced by the larger $A_{\rm spin}\subset H_1(\Sigma)$ consisting of classes whose pairing with $H_3(M)$ is even.
 The class $\ds$ is often nonzero (Proposition~\ref{mod2}).
-In the formal Engel setting, $\Delta_T+\Delta_\nu\equiv\ds$ mod 2 (relative to a given $N$ if $A\ne H_1(\Sigma)$).
+In the formal Engel setting, relative to a given $N$ if $A\ne H_1(\Sigma)$.